 The idea cannot be protected by a patent or by any other form of intellectual property protection.
 An idea is considered to be what is still in the mind of the innovator.
 Only when an idea is worked out and realized in some way can one try to protect the realization of that idea.
 Thus, a patent does not protect an idea but a concrete solution to a technical problem for the elaboration of which an intellectual effort has been invested.

 - 11. On what basis can the right to exemption or reduction of payment of fees and charges be exercised?

 Payment of fees and procedural charges is comprised by:

 - Administrative Fees Act in the field of intellectual property rights; and

-- Regulation on the Fees for Special Charges and costs for the provision of information services of the State Intellectual Property Office.
+- Regulation on Fees for Proceedings in the Field of Intellectual Property and Professional Services of the State Intellectual Property Office.

 These acts describe the categories of persons in the proceedings who are partially or completely exempt from paying these items.
 Thus, a patent applicant who, for example, submits proof of pensioner status will be completely exempt from paying administrative fees and partially (75% off) from paying charges.